 2. A Charity

 Got a family member who is so pro-saving the world, they can barely talk about anything else?
 What a better way to show them that you care about their cause than donating to it as a Christmas present.
-Even if you can’t donate your semester’s worth of savings to the charity, donating a little will still warm their hearts.
+Even if you can’t donate your semester’s worth of savings to a non-profit, donating a little will still warm their hearts.
 But don’t forget to get a confirmation of your donation–no one wants to look a fraud on Christmas.

 3. A Plant